MicrosoftDocs/azure-devops-docs/docs/extend/develop/add-build-task.md

 For more help with triggers, such as CI and PR triggers, visit [Specify events that trigger pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/build/triggers?view=azure-devops).

-Also this is an example of a multi-stage build and release pipeline.
-It is possible to do this in fewer or greater stages.
+> **Note** An important note to keep in mind when using multiple stages and jobs, is that each job uses a new user agent.
+This means that

-An important note to keep in mind when using multiple stages and jobs, is that each job uses a new user agent.
-This means that when a new job starts, anything installed on the previous jobs agent is gone.
-This includes dependencies, pipeline generated files, and compiled files.
+> when a new job starts, anything installed on the previous jobs agent is gone.
+This includes dependencies, pipeline generated files, and

-To use the same dependencies across multiple jobs, reinstall them on each job that they are needed.
-The compiled files will need to be recompiled each time they are needed as well.
+> compiled files.

 ### Pipeline Stages